Friday, April 18, 2025

 In a hospital bed in the cancer unit of Fairfax hospital lies a dear friend.
 This expert of diaphanous and flighty dragonflies is tied to her bed by webs of tubes that supply her with palliatives and nourishment – essentials to maintain her life since the latest and unfavorable medical reports.
 Nancy, once an energetic explorer of the wonders of the natural world, is confined to a room that has become her interim residence, where amid friends and loved ones, she also is preparing and longing for her departure for a pain-free heavenly home.

-No doubt each of these departures took place with the conflicting emotions of fear and expectation of what lies ahead; those who are left behind experience their own emotions of relief and pain of loss.
-But each was prepared and ready to go to the next stage, to break free and embrace what lay ahead – the birds to the world of flight, Lyn to the future, and Nancy to a new body.
+No doubt each of these departures took place with the conflicting emotions of fear and expectation of what lies ahead.
+Those who are left behind experience their own emotions of relief and pain of loss.
+But each was prepared and ready for the next stage - the birds to the world of flight, Lyn to the future, and Nancy to a new body.
 As we watch, we commit them all to the loving care of our Lord who reminds us:

 Look at the birds of the air; they do not sow or reap or store away in barns; and yet your heavenly Father feeds them.
 Are you not much more valuable than they?